Celebrated by Bishop Zubik

-Updated Saturday December 12, 2020, all 16 Diocesan Cemeteries will implement the following procedure changes as Allegheny & Washington Counties take a step forward toward more normal activity…
+All 16 Diocesan Cemeteries have implemented the following procedure changes as Allegheny & Washington Counties take a step forward toward more normal activity…

 • All in-ground burials will be restricted to graveside services only.

 • Chapel committals will only be available for those having an entombment.

 • For the safety of our employees, actual Interments and Entombments will not take place until the committal service is complete and attendees have departed.

 • It is the policy of The Catholic Cemeteries Association that Masks and Social Distancing are to be observed at all times by all in attendance regardless of where the committal takes place.

 For COVID 19 Burials / Entombments:

 • COVID 19 Mausoleum Entombment – Committal to take place outside the mausoleum.
 Casket will then be wrapped with standard mausoleum protection prior to entering the building.
-Once entombment complete family may enter the mausoleum.
+Once the entombment has been completed family may enter the mausoleum.

 • COVID 19 Ground Burial – Committal prayers may be conducted at roadside.
 Attendees will then be asked to remain and witness from their cars during the burial process.
-Once burial has been completed and cemetery workers have departed, family may proceed to the gravesite if desired.
+Once the burial has been completed and cemetery workers have departed, family may proceed to the gravesite if desired.